“A piercing pain”

 I remember my parents rushing me to the local hospital after a relentless headache stole my depth perception earlier in the day.

-And I remember that six months earlier I got a vaginal piercing—a silver twist of metal tucked between my legs.
+And I remember that six months earlier I’d gotten a vaginal piercing—a silver twist of metal tucked between my legs.
 I’d done it on a whim, drunk in my fuckbuddy’s basement, when he suggested we get matching piercings from his friend and tattoo artist, Wade.
-At the time, it seemed novel, and maybe even romantic.
+At the time, it seemed novel, and maybe even cute, like matching sweaters.

 And now the ring is what gets the nurses talking again.